Home

 Occupational Therapy and Relaxation

 Relaxation is an important part of maintaining and improving health.
-Occupational therapists often help clients learn and practice relaxation techniques to enhance physical and mental wellbeing.
+Occupational therapists often help clients learn and practice relaxation techniques to enhance physical and mental well-being.

 Occupational therapists often teach relaxation techniques as a component of stress management training with patients who have experienced heart attacks, stress, depression, or anxiety.
 Relaxation techniques are also important for people experiencing illness, injury, or any other kind of stresses.